-NRP focuses on the money contracted with the city in the NRP Phase I and Phase II programs.
+LHENA has offered loan programs for more than 20 years through the help of the City of Minneapolis Neighborhood Revitalization Program Phase I and Phase II funds.
 The Phase I and Phase II programs consist of contracts for various neighborhood improvements including the neighborhood historic loan program with CEE, Center for Energy and the Environment.
-NRP is currently focused on promoting the historic loans for the neighborhood and recovering and re-contracting the Phase I and II funds to increase their benefit the neighborhood.
 Both home and commercial loans are available through this program.

 REQUEST FOR LOAN PICTURES AND STORIES